-As at 31 March 2017, the Trustees of Counties Power Consumer Trust were Mrs Christine Rupp (Chair) and Messrs Alan Eyes, Phil Beston, and Don Thomson.
-Sadly, after a lingering illness, Ganges Singh passed away in August 2016.
-With the elections due in less than a year, the Trustees decided to not replace him at the time.
+As at 31 March 2018, the Trustees of Counties Power Consumer Trust were Mrs Christine Rupp (Chair) and Messrs Alan Eyes, Phil Beston, Don Thomson and David Spratt.
+Mr Spratt was appointed in August 2017, following elections held during that month.
 Under the terms of the Trust Deed, the longest serving Trustee must retire after six years and be joined by one other.
 Should more nominations be received than vacancies, an election will be held.

-The most recent election was held in August 2015 election with both Mr Singh and Mrs Rupp standing down (on a rotational basis), but both sought re-election.
-This was the first time the Trustees used a combination of both postal voting and online voting.
+The most recent election was held in August 2017 with Mr Eyes standing down (on a rotational basis), but seeking re-election.
+The vote results in Mr Eyes being re-elected with Mr Spratt being elected to the Trust.
+Elections are again due in August of 2019.